getsentry/sentry-docs/src/collections/_documentation/platforms/node/default-integrations.md

 _Import name: `Sentry.Integrations.InboundFilters`_

 This integration allows developers to ignore specific errors based on the type of message, as well as blacklist/whitelist URLs from which the exception originated.
+Keep in mind that blacklist and whitelist work only for captured exceptions, not raw message events.

 To configure it, use `ignoreErrors`, `blacklistUrls` and `whitelistUrls` SDK options directly.